 Based on the results of the desktop study and field validation where access was granted, there is a total of 12.2 ha of riparian zone on the site.
 Note this includes the first order watercourses within the northern portion of the site that are unlikely to be a watercourse, however, have not been field validated.
 Subject to field validation of the northern part of the site and NRAR review, if these first order watercourses do not meet the definition of a watercourse, there is 10.8 ha of riparian zone on the site.
-The ILP proposes to protect 13.96 ha therefore, regardless of if the first order watercourses that were not accessible meet the definition of a watercourse or not, the ILP meets the NRAR averaging rule.
-This is summarised in Table 3 below.
-Table 3: Total riparian zone areas
+The ILP proposes to protect 12.52 ha (of which 0.36 ha is proposed as 'Raingardens').
+If the 'Raingardens' are included as part of the overall riparian land, the ILP meets the NRAR averaging rule.
+However, if these are not included, there would be a deficit of 0.04 ha.
+This is summarised in Table 5-1 below.

+Table 5-1: Total riparian zone areas

-Riparian Zone (ha) ILP Riparian Protection (ha) Averaging Rule Met (Y/N) Option One: If non-field validated watercourses meet the definition of a watercourse 12.2 13.96 Yes (1.76 ha surplus) Option Two: If non-field validated watercourses do not meet the definition of a watercourse 10.8 13.96 Yes (3.16 ha surplus)
+Riparian Zone (ha) ILP Riparian Protection (ha) Averaging Rule Met (Y/N) Option One: If non-field validated 12.2 12.52 (Including Raingardens) Yes (0.32 ha surplus) watercourses meet the definition of a watercourse 12.16 (Not including Raingardens) No (0.04 ha deficit) Option Two: If non-field validated 10.8 12.52 (Including Raingardens) Yes (1.72 ha surplus) watercourses do not meet the definition of a watercourse 12.16 (Not including Raingardens) Yes (1.36 ha surplus)